mp-se/brewlogger/README.md

 - 0.9.0 Updated with new features
   - Feature: Added support for pressuremon and new post format
+  - Updated web flasher
+  - Various updates to UI to improve usability

 - 0.8.0 Updated with new features
   - Feature: Refactored user interface to avoid data fetching, this will also allow for multiple devices interacting with the API's and data updated in background.